 Every person can fill in his / her personal profile and publish it online.
 Other people can then compare their personal profiles with the published profiles, using the web application.

-Do you accept to compare our profiles and photos?
+Do you accept to compare our profiles?

 To whom is this question addressed?
 Do you know the gender, age and location of this person?
 Lovzen is an entity which publishes a web application.

 What do you mean "you may claim ownership of the work, but not the name"?

 A car manufacturer sells you (or gives you as a prize) a car.
 You now own the car, but not the name / brand.
 You can now sell the car, but not the name / brand.